-Prof Tripathi : (Smiling) It indeed covers most of the roles that are offered by capital markets such as research analyst, investment banking analyst, project finance analyst, etc. The CFA curriculum is a professional course designed by professionals for financial analyst professionals.
-Since financial analyst deal with their clients’ money, they have an important fiduciary responsibility.
-Hence the key focus of the CFA curriculum is ethical behavior of the professionals.
-The CFA curriculum is divided in to 3 levels.
+Prof Tripathi: (Smiling) It indeed covers most of the roles that are offered by capital markets such as research analyst, investment banking analyst, project finance analyst, etc. The CFA curriculum is a professional course designed by professionals for financial analyst professionals.
+Since financial analyst deals with their clients’ money, they have an important fiduciary responsibility.
+Hence the key focus of the CFA curriculum is an ethical behavior of the professionals.
+The CFA curriculum is divided into 3 levels.
 In all the 3 levels, the study of Ethical business practices plays a key role.

 Aruna: Sir, What are these 3 levels of the examination and what do they focus on?